National Advisory Council

 Don Adams, Ph.D.

-On July 1, 1969, Donald Adams was appointed vice president for student life at Drake University.
-In 1985, the title of vice president for enrollment management was added, and in January 1995, Dr. Adams assumed the position of executive assistant to the president, Secretary to the University, and Legislative liaison.
 Prior to coming to Drake University, Dr. Adams served ten years at Michigan State University where he was a member of the vice president for student affairs staff as director of residence hall programs.
 Dr. Adams did his undergraduate work at the University of Northern Iowa and received his masters and doctoral degrees from Michigan State University.
 He has served as regional vice president and president of the National Association of Student Personnel Administrators.
 Dr. Adams has also received the outstanding alumnus award from the University of Northern Iowa, the Fred Turner Award for outstanding service to NASPA, and was selected for the Scott Goonight Award from NASAP as the outstanding student affairs administrator in the United States.
 In addition, he has served as a consultant-evaluator for the North Central Association since 1976.
 He has also been a consultant for colleges and universities and continues as an active member of the National Association of Student Personnel Administrators.

 Lisa Brinkmeyer